PedroBern/django-graphql-auth/docs/quickstart.md

 INSTALLED_APPS = [
    # ...

-   # just to load default email templates
-   # when we override the templates, this can be removed
    "graphql_auth",
 ]

+AUTHENTICATION_BACKENDS = [
+    # remove this
+    # "graphql_jwt.backends.JSONWebTokenBackend",

+    # add this
+    "graphql_auth.backends.GraphQLAuthBackend",

+    # ...
+]
 ```

+[Here](http://localhost:7000/installation/#5-authentication-backend-optional) is an explanation why we are adding this backend.

 And make sure your templates configuration has the following: